jvarandas/python-web-scrapper/README.md

 # Data Scrapper

 ## Problem
-We are building a database of images for the most visited websites worldwide.
 This program receuves a file containing website urls then it visits and fetch the images from, finally the program stores the image links on an output file.